A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Sieving to locally soluble orbits

-\begin{defn} {\em A subset $F$ of $F_0$ is {\it large} if the following conditions are satisfied: \begin{enumerate} \item It is defined by congruence conditions, \item There exists a subscheme $S_0$ of $\A_\Z^{n+1}$ of codimension at least 2 such that for all but finitely many~$p$, we have $F_0(\F_p)\backslash F(\F_p)\subset S_0(\F_p).$ \end{enumerate} We identify hyperelliptic curves with their associated binary forms.
-Thus, we say that a family of hyperelliptic curves $z^2 =f(x,y)$ is {\it large} if the set of binary forms $f(x,y)$ appearing is large.} \end{defn} As an example, the subset $F_1$ of $F_0$ consisting of binary $n$-ic forms $f(x,y)$ such that the corresponding hyperelliptic curves $C$ given by $z^2 = f(x,y)$ have locally soluble $\Div^1$ is large.
-The set $F_2\subset F_1$ of integral binary $n$-ic forms such that the corresponding hyperelliptic curve $C$ is locally soluble is also large.
+\begin{defn} {\em A subset $F$ of $F_0$ is {\it large} if the following conditions are satisfied: \begin{enumerate} \item It is defined by congruence conditions. \item There exists a subscheme $S_0$ of $\A_\Z^{n+1}$ of codimension at least 2 such that for all but finitely many~$p$, we have $F_0(\F_p)\backslash F(\F_p)\subset S_0(\F_p).$ \end{enumerate} We identify hyperelliptic curves with their associated binary forms.
+We say that a family of hyperelliptic curves $z^2 =f(x,y)$ is {\it large} if the set of binary forms $f(x,y)$ appearing is large.} \end{defn} As an example, the subset $F_1$ of $F_0$ consisting of binary $n$-ic forms $f(x,y)$ such that the corresponding hyperelliptic curves $C$ given by $z^2 = f(x,y)$ have locally soluble $\Div^1$ is large.
+The set $F_2\subset F_1$ of integral binary $n$-ic forms such that the corresponding hyperelliptic curves are locally soluble is also large.
 These two statements follow from \cite[Lemma 15]{PS}.
-Our aim is to prove Theorem~\ref{count} for large families of hyperelliptic curves whose associated binary forms are contained in $F_1$.
+Our aim is to prove the analogue of Theorem~\ref{count} for all large families of hyperelliptic curves whose associated binary forms are contained in $F_1$.

 Let $F$ be a large subset of $F_0$ contained in $F_1$.
-Since the curves $z^2=f(x,y)$ and $z^2 = \kappa^2f(x,y)$ are isomorphic over $\Q$ where $\kappa$ is the constant in Theorem \ref{2SelparZ}, we assume without loss of generality that the coefficients of every $f(x,y)$ in ${\rm{Inv}}(F)$ lie in $\kappa^2\Z$.
-To prove Theorem \ref{count}, we need to weight each locally soluble element $v\in V(\Z)$ having invariants in ${\rm{Inv}}(F)$ by the reciprocal of the number of $G(\Z)$-orbits in the $G(\Q)$-equivalence class of $v$ in $V(\Z)$.
+Since the curves $z^2=f(x,y)$ and $z^2 = \kappa^2f(x,y)$ are isomorphic over $\Q$, where $\kappa$ is the constant in Theorem~\ref{2SelparZ}, we assume without loss of generality that the coefficients of every $f(x,y)$ in $F$ lie in $\kappa^2\Z$.
+To prove Theorem \ref{count}, we need to weigh each locally soluble element $v\in V(\Z)$ whose invariant binary form is in $F$ by the reciprocal of the number of $G(\Z)$-orbits in the $G(\Q)$-equivalence class of $v$ in $V(\Z)$.
 However, in order for our weight function to be defined by congruence conditions, we instead define the following weight function $w:V(\Z)\to [0,1]$:

 where the sum is over a complete set of representatives for the action of $G(\Z)$ on the $G(\Q)$-equivalence class of $v$ in $V(\Z)$.
 We then have the following theorem: \begin{theorem} Let $F$ be a large subset of $F_0$ contained in $F_1$.
-Moreover, suppose that the coefficients of every $f(x,y)$ in ${\rm{Inv}}(F)$ lie in $16^n\Z$.
+Moreover, suppose that the coefficients of every $f(x,y)\in F$ lie in $16^n\Z$.
 Then